Drug and Alcohol Withdrawal Symptoms

 Prescription drugs such as opiates affect the body’s ability to feel and transmit pain signals and are one of the most prescribed medications in the past few years.
 Distributed under the names OxyContin, Vicodin, and Fentanyl, opiates can cause dependency after only a few doses.
 For this reason, opiates have become a medical firestorm, an epidemic out of control across the nation.
 Often, patients become dependent after short hospital stays or following painful injuries.
 The withdrawal symptoms from opiates are often compared to having the flu as many of the symptoms overlap.
 These flu-like symptoms cause individuals to seek relief, often turning back to the same opiate drug for relief they’re unable to find anywhere else.
 Nothing will relieve the withdrawal symptoms of opiates unless the drugs taken are specifically designed to block pain as opiates do.
 This cycle of relief sought by individuals contributes to opiate addiction.

-Common Opiate Withdrawal Symptoms are the following:
+Common Opiate Withdrawal Symptoms

 - Chills and goosebumps